SEC10-BP02 Develop incident management plans - Security Pillar

 An incident management plan is critical to respond, mitigate, and recover from the potential impact of security incidents.
 An incident management plan is a structured process for identifying, remediating, and responding in a timely matter to security incidents.

 The cloud has many of the same operational roles and requirements found in an on-premises environment.
-When creating an incident management plan, it is important to factor response and recovery strategies that best align with your business outcome and compliance requirements.
-For example, if you are operating workloads in AWS that are FedRAMP compliant in the United States, it’s useful to adhere to NIST SP 800-61 Computer Security Handling Guide.
-Similarly, when operating workloads with European personally identifiable information (PII) data, consider scenarios like how you might protect and respond to issues related to data residency as mandated by EU General Data Protection Regulation (GDPR) Regulations.
+When you create an incident management plan, it is important to factor response and recovery strategies that best align with your business outcome and compliance requirements.
+For example, if you operate workloads in AWS that are FedRAMP compliant in the United States, follow the recommendations in NIST SP 800-61 Computer Security Handling Guide.
+Similarly, when you operate workloads that store personally identifiable information (PII), consider how to protect and respond to issues related to data residency and use.

 When building an incident management plan for your workloads in AWS, start with the AWS Shared Responsibility Model for building a defense-in-depth approach towards incident response.
 In this model, AWS manages security of the cloud, and you are responsible for security in the cloud.
 This means that you retain control and are responsible for the security controls you choose to implement.
 The AWS Security Incident Response Guide details key concepts and foundational guidance for building a cloud-centric incident management plan.